-- if you are being treated with an angiotensin receptor blocker (ARB) or aliskiren (see "Do not take Entresto"). - if you have ever had angioedema (see "Do not take Entresto" and section 4 "Possible side effects"). - if you have low blood pressure or are taking any other medicines that reduce your blood pressure (for example, a diuretic) or are suffering from vomiting or diarrhoea, especially if you are aged 65 years or more, or if you have kidney disease and low blood pressure. - if you have severe kidney disease. - if you are suffering from dehydration. - if your kidney artery has narrowed. - if you have liver disease. - if you experience hallucinations, paranoia or changes in sleeping pattern.
+- if you are being treated with an angiotensin receptor blocker (ARB) or aliskiren (see "Do not take Entresto"). - if you have ever had angioedema (see "Do not take Entresto" and section 4 "Possible side effects"). - if you have low blood pressure or are taking any other medicines that reduce your blood pressure (for example, a medicine that increases urine production (diuretic)) or are suffering from vomiting or diarrhoea, especially if you are aged 65 years or more, or if you have kidney disease and low blood pressure. - if you have kidney disease. - if you are suffering from dehydration. - if your kidney artery has narrowed. - if you have liver disease. - if you experience hallucinations, paranoia or changes in sleeping pattern while taking Entresto. - if you have hyperkalaemia (high levels of potassium in the blood). - if you suffer from heart failure classified as NYHA class IV (unable to carry on any physical activity without discomfort and may have symptoms even when resting).